lizmat/articles/future-proofing.md

 #### `is implementation-detail` trait

 The [`is implementation-detail`](https://docs.raku.org/routine/is-implementation-detail) trait indicates that something that *is* publicly visible, still should be considered off-limits as it is a detail of the implementation of something (whether that is your own code, or the core).
-This will also mark that something as invisible for standard introspection:
+This will also mark something as invisible for standard introspection:
 ````raku
 class A {
     method foo() is implementation-detail { }